http4k/http4kbox/README.md

 # http4kbox - http4k app deployed in multiple modes

-This is a simple Dropbox clone built with [**http4k**](https://http4k.org) which uses S3 as a backing store, implemented in<100 lines of code (when imports are excluded).
+This is a simple Dropbox clone built with [**http4k**](https://http4k.org) which uses S3 as a backing store, implemented in ~70 lines of code (when imports are excluded).
 It is designed to demo that http4k apps run identically in the following modes:

 1. As a Kotlin function - see [app](./app)
 1. In a deployed local Undertow server + Apache HTTP client - see [local](./local)